For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 24. From Japan, Scandinavia and Eastern Europe Set by Counter-Print

-From the very popular 'From' series, courtesy of Counter-Print, you can now get your hands on the 'From Japan' and 'From Scandinavia' and 'From Eastern Europe' book set, each book is a celebration of graphic design from the area featured.
+From the top-rated 'From' series, courtesy of Counter-Print, you can now get your hands on the 'From Japan' and 'From Scandinavia' and 'From Eastern Europe' book set, each book is a celebration of graphic design from the area featured.

 25. Grid Systems in Graphic Design

-Written by professionals for professionals, this book addresses all of the major problems that can be encountered in the design of grid-based systems and offers precise directions in how to overcome them, along with useful, real-world examples.
+Written by professionals for professionals, this book addresses all of the significant problems that can be encountered in the design of grid-based systems.
+It offers precise directions in how to overcome them, along with useful, real-world examples.
 In doing so, it builds on systems of functional typography and graphic design that have been in development since the 1920s and brings them up-to-date to solve the challenges of today’s designer.

 26. Women Design by Libby Sellers